 The shock of the diagnosis is initially numbed by a flurry of appointment-making and form-filling, the latter of which necessitates a foray into the family medical history, which makes for interesting long-distance phone calls that demand at least one of us to demonstrate the tact of a private-investigator and the determination of a geneaologist.

-Released.
+I was released.
 Just like that.
 Not really knowing what to expect and certainly not anticipating the medical oncologist’s subsequent cancellation of my prescription, I “resumed normal activity.”
-Now, I’m sure it wasn’t personal and that my learned oncologist hadn’t felt slighted by my decision not to pursue chemotherapy nor my seeking a second opinion.
+Now I’m sure it wasn’t personal and that my learned oncologist hadn’t felt slighted by my decision not to pursue chemotherapy nor my seeking a second opinion.
 Still, I walked away from my fifteen minutes with her feeling that perhaps her expertise lay not in the treatment of people, but of tumors.

 So it is with mixed feelings that I make room for the Cancer 101 binder on a bookshelf in my new space.
 Within it, I can look back and look forward to December 31, 2019.
 You see it includes a ten year planner “to give patients and their loved ones hope.”